mandos9/markdown-cv/index.md

 Software development in python and coaching in agile.
 Coaching a team of developers and analysts to improve collaboration.

----
 `May 2015 to`

 `Jan 2016`

-Trainee Analyst at True Price BV
+- Trainee Analyst at True Price BV
-Amsterdam
+- Amsterdam

-Economic research and analysis on ecosystem services valuation.
+Monetization of production system externalities to the environment and society.
-Co-developed an excel tool that evaluated supplied chains externalities.
+Co-developed an excel tool that evaluated supply chains externalities.

----
 `Nov 2014 to`

 `May 2015`

-Intern Analyst at True Price BV
+- Intern Analyst at True Price BV
-Amsterdam
+- Amsterdam

+Economic research and analysis on ecosystem services valuation.
 Co-authored a report on Economics of Ecosystems and Biodiversity

 ## Education